bijibabu/CASE-STUDY/Retail/README.md

  container in Azure Data Lake Storage (ADLS) in Parquet format.
    ![image alt](https://github.com/bijibabu/CASE-STUDY/blob/main/Retail/screenshot/http%20pipeline.png?raw=true)

+## Triggers for Data Pipelines
+Used time-based triggers to initiate data pipelines for periodic data ingestion.
+A trigger was set for Pipeline 1 to pull the HTTP API  scheduled time.
+A trigger for Pipeline 2 to pull data from SQL Server on a regular basis.

 ## Quality Assurance Process
  ### Creating a QA Branch
 * After creating and testing the pipelines in the Dev branch, create a QA branch in the